Family Counseling in California|Family Counselor Finding Harmony

 Stress is a common problem that affects everyone in the household.
 When one member is stressed, it can have a ripple effect on everyone else.
 The good news is that there are ways to manage stress as a unit.

-To work through unresolved issues from the past that interfere with healthy relationships in the present.
+To work through unresolved issues from the past and/or trauma that interfere with healthy relationships in the present.

 Many families have unresolved issues that can arise from time to time and cause conflict.
-Working with a counselor can help keep past issues from interfering with your dynamics.
+Trauma can also get in the way of creating healthy family relationships.
+Working with a counselor can help keep these issues from interfering with your dynamics.

 To help children successfully navigate adolescence and emerging adulthood.